 - Vanguard Extended Duration Treasury ETF symbol “EDV”

-If you’re over 45 and have been enjoying a fantastic equity run by being heavily overweight equities, I suggest rebalancing your portfolio to be more in-line with the New Life or Financial Samurai Asset Allocation model.
-We’re six years into a recovery and we all feel like investment geniuses.
-Even if you have a Survival Asset Allocation Model of a 50/50 split, you’ll still probably make a high single digit return if the bull market continues.
+If you're over 45 and have been enjoying a fantastic equity run by being heavily overweight equities, I suggest rebalancing your portfolio to be more in-line with the New Life or Financial Samurai Asset Allocation model.
+Even if you have a Survival Asset Allocation Model of a 50/50 split, you'll still probably make a high single digit return if the bull market continues.

 Related posts: